 The prevailing misconception that dementia is an inevitability that comes with age, and the lack of understanding of the physical diseases that drive it, conspire to breed fatalism.
 There’s nothing we can do about getting older, so there’s nothing we can do about dementia.

-Our award-winning #sharetheorange campaign began tackling this point earlier in 2016 – demonstrating with the simple visual analogy of an unpeeling orange that physical diseases drive dementia, and physical diseases can be fought, slowed and stopped.
+Our award-winning #sharetheorange campaign began tackling this point last year – demonstrating with the simple visual analogy of an unpeeling orange that physical diseases drive dementia, and physical diseases can be fought, slowed and stopped.

 We didn’t undertake Santa Forgot lightly, and before we went anywhere near Aardman Animations’ drawing boards, we undertook extensive research with the public to make sure we had their permission to use an important cultural icon in this way.
 The support for the provocative idea was overwhelming, with respondents agreeing the challenge of dementia was of a sufficient magnitude to demand we be thought-provoking and challenging.

 Dementia can be a tough issue to discuss, particularly for families affected right now.
-We’re only our targeting our campaign at adult audiences, and our TV appearances will run after 7.30, outside the typical viewing times of younger children.
+We’re extremely careful with who we are directing the campaign at, only promoting to adult audiences on Facebook and YouTube.
 But it was interesting that some of the parents involved in our campaign research felt the film might help begin to broach conversations with children who perhaps are seeing family relations affected by the condition.
 We also looked specifically at helping young people to engage with dementia earlier this year when we launched our Dementia Explained website.